saswatsam786/hashnodeBlogs/cllh6kkoc000109kz1h6zgots.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692334521215/4c524ccb-424d-4739-b63e-24d839c8ee4a.png align="center")

 As you can see the status is inactive.
-Now if you want to start the service we can use `systemctl status httpd`.
+Now if you want to start the service we can use `systemctl start httpd`.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692334676115/cebf0ecb-e2b0-4615-9afe-6966afb47462.png align="center")